tejsj/BurgerBackend/README.md

 - Deployment and configuration of code should be done by pipelines to Azure

 ## What's missing?
-- You cannot upload a picture of your burger :(
 - There's no usefull logging to e.g. application insights, file or serilog/elasticsearch.
 - Authentication is hardcoded but in the future we could support google authentication, MSAL or Duende Identity Server.
 - A UI - either a web app (angular/react) or a mobile app.